nickrallison/obs-std/test_vaults/reference_linked_noself/function_signature.md

 - `add_int_int`
 - `add_double_double`

-This mangled name ensures that each function is uniquely identified by the linker, preventing conflicts and ensuring correct program behavior.
+This mangled name ensures that each function is uniquely identified by the [[linker.md|linker]], preventing conflicts and ensuring correct program behavior.

 ## Summary